Studying Hadronization by Machine Learning Techniques: Monte Carlo training data

 \section{Monte Carlo training data}

-Since neither partonic degrees of freedoms, nor the hadronization process are directly non-observables, therefore simulated e\-vents are needed to train and test the neural networks.
+Neither partonic degrees of freedoms, nor the hadronization process are directly (experimentally) observable; therefore, simulated e\-vents are needed to train and test the neural networks.
 For this purpose, the widely used {\sc Pythia} v8.3 general purpose event generator has been utilized with the commonly adopted Monash tune, that is known to reproduce LHC data with good accuracy~\cite{Sjostrand:1982fn, Sjostrand:2014zea, Skands:2014pea}.
 One of the main features of {\sc Pythia} is its string fragmentation model to perform the par\-ton-hadron transition~\cite{Sjostrand:1982fn}.
 The trained models are expected to generalize the main characteristics of this specific model.
-However, by future inversion of such a 'hadronizer' model might provide opportunities to disentangle the unknown aspects of the hadronization process itself~\cite{Bellagente:2020piv}.
+However, by future disentanglement of such a 'hadronizer' model might provide opportunities to study the unknown aspects of the hadronization process itself~\cite{Bellagente:2020piv}.

 The simulated hadronic-state events were required to have at least two $R=0.6$ jets with $p_T\geq 40$~GeV/$c$ in the $|y|<(\pi - 0.4)$ region, following Ref.~\cite{Monk:2018zsb}, and as it is defined in the anti-$k_T$ algorithm~\cite{Cacciari:2008gp, Cacciari:2011ma}.
 Given this condition was satisfied, all final state particles were saved from the $y\in[-\pi, \pi]$, $\phi\in[0, 2\pi]$ region, both in the partonic and hadronic levels, just before and after the hadronization process.